Pros and Cons of Artificial Intelligence in the Future

-1. Deepfakes, Fake News, and Political Security
+1. Deepfakes, Fake News, and Political Security:

 We are a visual society, and the digital transformation played a key role in transforming us into images’ consumers and creators.

-From a neurological point of view, the human brain acquires more information through images than other outputs.
 According to the Visual Teaching Alliance, 90% of information transmitted to the brain is visual, and visuals are processed 60,000X faster in the brain than text.

 In short, images, videos and visual contents are important and powerful tools in our society.
 What if there was a way to manipulate them?